PennyLaneAI/pennylane/doc/development/deprecations.rst

 Completed deprecation cycles
 ----------------------------

-* The :class:`~pennylane.BasisStatePreparation` template is removed.
+* The :class:`~pennylane.BasisStatePreparation` template has been removed.
   Instead, use :class:`~pennylane.BasisState`.

   - Deprecated in v0.39